AdityaSri1705/AdityaSri1705/README.md

 **`Digital craftsman(Developer/Designer)`**
 <br />
 <br />
-Building, Learning and exploring new tech stacks.
+I am a fullstack developer with expertise in React JS, Tailwind and Node.js.
+I've embarked on a journey of Building, Learning and exploring new tech stacks.

 ## Skills and Experience
 * ⚛️ React / Node. js